ukrainger/vpnrunner/README.md

 ./vpnrunner.sh --vpn < VPN > --use-proxy --exe < EXE >

 < VPN > points at the VPN-plugin named plugin_vpn_< VPN >.sh in the folder plugins.
 E.g., plugin_vpn_pia.sh contains commands to start, stop, check VPN connection for PrivateInternetAccess VPN.
 Same principles apply to < EXE > in  plugins/plugin_exe_< EXE >.sh.

-Note, you must install and activate the corresponding VPN client from your VPN provider for vpnrunner to operate properly.
+Note, you must usually install and activate the corresponding VPN client from your VPN provider for vpnrunner to operate properly.
 So far, the following VPN plugins are available (tested):

  - nordvpn
  - hotspotshield
  - expressvpn
  - pia
  - purevpn
+ - NetworkManager - experimental extension allowing you to use connections in NetworkManager.
+Such connections could be configured for OpenVPN or WireGuard using configuration files from your VPN provider.
+By default, the extension will be switching between all of the available connections, thus switching your VPN servers.
+Note, connections in NetworkManager must be correctly configured before launching vpnrunner.

 Note, connection locations for VPN are listed in the plugin files and can be tailored to your needs manually.